-for each one of multiple files (see paragraph 34 above) CC_AF_{criterion information}_KofN_YYYYMMDD, where “CC” is the ST.3 code of the IPO, “AF” means “authority file”, {criterion information} is a place-holder and K is the index number of this file, N is the total number of files generated and “YYYYMMDD” – date of the generation of the authority file.
+The filename for each one of multiple files of which an authority file is comprised of should consist of generating Office ST.3 code, the string "AF", criterion information, the index number of the file in relation to the total number of files following by the string “of” with the total number of files generated and the file generated date followed by the file extension i.e., <generating Office ST.3 code>_AF_{criterion information}_<index of number of the file in relation to the total number of files>of<total number of files generated>_YYYYMMDD.<file extension (xml or txt or csv)>.
 For example,

-- EP_AF_A-documents_1of2_20160327 – first of two parts of the authority file generated by the EPO on March 27, 2016, this part covers applications only; - EP_AF_B-documents_2of2_20160327 – second of two parts of the authority file generated by the EPO on March 27, 2016, this part covers granted patents only.
+- EP_AF_A-documents_1of2_20160327.txt – first of two parts of the authority file generated by the EPO on March 27, 2016 in text format, this part covers applications only; - EP_AF_B-documents_2of2_20160327.txt – second of two parts of the authority file generated by the EPO on March 27, 2016 in text format, this part covers granted patents only.

 for the instance where multiple files are provided, and each covers a different time period, please refer to the table below for an example of recommended file naming: